Green humphead parrotfish: Conservation

 The large size, slow growth and schooling behavior of this species mean it is susceptible to overfishing.
 This species is highly sought after by fishermen throughout its range, and it has declined from overharvesting.
-Spearfishers and netters target large groups as they sleep at night.
-The species was identified as a Species of Concern by NOAA/NMFS in 2004, meaning that the species is thought to be threatened, but insufficient data are available to justify a listing under the Endangered Species Act.

-Habitat degradation and destruction has accelerated the decline.
+Spearfishers and netters have targeted large groups as they sleep at night.
+Additionally, habitat degradation and destruction has accelerated the decline.
 Juvenile habitats are susceptible to being degraded by poor water quality, such as run-off of sediments from logging.

 Spearfishing while scuba diving was banned in American Samoa in 2001.
 The waters surrounding Wake Island, Johnston Atoll, and Palmyra Atoll from the shoreline out to 50 fathom are protected as low-use marine protected areas, which means any person of the United States fishing for, taking, or retaining this fish must have a special permit.
 Also, it may not be taken by means of spearfishing with SCUBA gear from 6 pm to 6 am in the US Exclusive Economic Zone waters around these territories.
 The population of the fish in Palau is now protected by an export ban.

+The species was identified as a Species of concern by NOAA/NMFS in 2004, meaning that the species is thought to be threatened, but insufficient data are available to justify a listing under the Endangered Species Act.